pombase/website/src/docs/documentation/gocams.md

 ![Summary Map](assets/gocam-docs-summary-map.png){ .screenshot .docs-left-float loading="lazy" }

 <div>
-The summary map visually shows how individual GO-CAM models are causally connected, without showing the internal structure of particular models.
+The **Summary Map** provides a high-level, visual overview of how individual GO-CAM models are causally connected, without showing the internal structure of particular models.

 Clicking on a model's name will take you to its GO-CAM model view.
 Clicking on the arrow between two models will take you to a